Samson of Tottington

-Samson of Tottington (1135 – 1211) was an English Benedictine monk who became Abbot of Bury St. Edmunds.
+Samson of Tottington (1135–1211) was an English Benedictine monk who became Abbot of Bury St Edmunds.
+He oversaw the expulsion of Jews from Bury St Edmunds after a 1190 pogrom during Holy Week.
 His life was later used by Thomas Carlyle as a leadership model in his book Past and Present.

 Life

 Samson was born at Tottington, near Thetford, in 1135.
-After taking his M.A. in Paris, Samson returned to Norfolk and taught in the school at Bury St. Edmunds.
-In 1160 the monks of St. Edmunds sent him to Rome on their behalf to appeal against an agreement of the abbot and Henry II of England, and for this, on his return Abbot Hugh promptly clapped him into gaol.
+After taking his MA in Paris, Samson returned to Norfolk and taught in the school at Bury St Edmunds.
+In 1160 the monks of St Edmunds sent him to Rome on their behalf to appeal against an agreement of the abbot and Henry II of England, and for this, on his return Abbot Hugh promptly clapped him into gaol.
 By 1166 Samson was a fully professed monk, and in the years following, he filled several offices - those of sub-sacrist, guestmaster, pittancer, third prior, master of novices, and master of the workmen.
+Jocelyn de Brakelond was a noviciate under Samson's tutelage before taking monastic vows and becoming a chronicler of the Abbey of Bury St Edmunds under Samson's predecessor and Samon himself.

-Abbot Hugh died in 1180, and on the advice of Eysteinn of Nidaros, who resided in the abbey between 1181 and 1182, Samson was elected abbot of Bury St. Edmunds on 21 February 1182.
+Hugh died in 1180, and on the advice of Eysteinn of Nidaros, who resided in the abbey between 1181 and 1182, Samson was elected abbot of Bury St Edmunds on 21 February 1182.
 For the rest of his life, Samson worked for the abbey, for the town, and the State.
-He regained the right of joint election of two bailiffs for the abbey and town, "improved the monastery’s financial position by paying off debts, stamping out independent borrowing by his monks, ...increasing revenues from the abbey’s holdings," rebuilt the choir, constructed an aqueduct, and added the great bell tower at the west end of the abbey and two flanking towers.
+He regained the right of joint election of two bailiffs for the abbey and town, "improved the monastery’s financial position by paying off debts, stamping out independent borrowing by his monks,... increasing revenues from the abbey’s holdings," rebuilt the choir, constructed an aqueduct, and added the great bell tower at the west end of the abbey and two flanking towers.
 He defended the liberties of the town.
 He helped the townsfolk to obtain a charter and encouraged new settlers.
 The monks resisted Samson's concessions of market rights to the townsmen but were no match for their abbot.
-A hospital at Babwell and a free school for poor scholars was also the gifts of Abbot Samson to the townspeople.
+A hospital at Babwell and a free school for poor scholars were also gifts of Samson to the townspeople.